Enichan/Arenas/README.md

         Console.WriteLine(item);
     }

-    // free the rest and show that it's true arena.Clear();
+    // free the rest and show that our references are stale arena.Clear();
-    Console.WriteLine($"Does stale reference have a value? {jack.HasValue}");
+    Console.WriteLine($"Does stale reference have a value? {john.HasValue}");

     // make some random bytes using a Guid var guid = Guid.NewGuid();